DataDog/integrations-extras/ping/README.md

 ### Events

-Ping does not include any events.
+The Ping check does not include any events.

 ## Troubleshooting